Bullock & Star Hardware

 A. Walter "A. W." Merrick is the proprietor of the local newspaper, the Black Hills Pioneer.
 Somewhat pretentious in his bearing, he prides himself as a newspaperman with a duty to print the truth, but must navigate a twisty path of remaining friends with all the major players in town and being privy to their plans and confidences.
 He gains the friendship of Seth Bullock, Sol Star, and Charlie Utter, and even suggests that since he enjoys walking and socializing with them about the local goings on, that they should form a club for doing just that.

-- Big Eater: To the point where his weight begins to cause him serious health problems.
+- Big Eater: He's an expansive man, and eventually his weight begins to cause him serious health problems.

-- Drowning My Sorrows: After the trial and after losing the chance to be mayor he hits the bottle hard.
-May also qualify as Off the Wagon based on his telling Dan that now he'd started drinking again he wondered why he'd ever stopped.
+- Drowning My Sorrows: After the trial and losing the chance to be mayor, he hits the bottle hard.
+He may also qualify as Off the Wagon based on his telling Dan that now he'd started drinking again he wondered why he'd ever stopped.

 - Gentle Giant: One of the biggest men in the camp, yet couldn't hurt a fly.